Air quality panel orders ban on plying of diesel LMVs in Delhi-NCR, entry of trucks into capital | Education

 - India

-With Delhi's air quality index (AQI) a notch short of entering the ''severe plus'' category, a central panel on Thursday directed authorities to ban the plying of four-wheeled diesel light motor vehicles in Delhi and adjoining NCR districts and the entry of trucks into the capital as part of anti-pollution measures under the final stage of the Graded Response Action Plan.
+As Delhi stared at a public health emergency, a central government panel on Thursday directed authorities to ban the plying of four-wheeled diesel light motor vehicles in the city and adjoining NCR districts and the entry of trucks into the capital as part of anti-pollution measures under the final stage of the Graded Response Action Plan.

+However, BS-VI vehicles and those used for essential and emergency services are exempted, according to an order issued by the Commission for Air Quality Management (CAQM).

+Delhi Environment Minister Gopal Rai has convened a high-level meeting on Friday to discuss the implementation of the curbs under GRAP's stage IV.

+''As per the forecast, the AQI in Delhi is likely to be in the 'severe+/severe' category in the next couple of days owing to calm winds and stable atmospheric conditions.
+Therefore, in an effort to prevent further deterioration of air quality, the GRAP Sub-Committee decided that all actions as envisaged under Stage IV of GRAP be implemented in right earnest by all agencies concerned,'' the CAQM order read.

-''Ban on plying of 4-wheeler diesel LMVs in NCT of Delhi and Districts of NCR bordering Delhi, except BS-VI vehicles and vehicles used for essential/emergency services,'' the order read.
+''Ban on plying of 4-wheeler diesel LMVs in NCT of Delhi and Districts of NCR bordering Delhi, except BS-VI vehicles and vehicles used for essential/emergency services,'' it said.

 The CAQM also ordered a ban on Delhi-registered diesel-run medium and heavy goods vehicles in the capital.
 Those carrying essential commodities and providing essential services are exempted.